Kiuwan logo

 • Establishing strategies and procedures for responding to cyber threats

 Many cloud governance duties are also performed by other governance branches, but the complexities of the cloud warrant their own department.
-If your team uses the cloud regularly, ensure you have an effective cloud management framework and strategy.
+If your team regularly uses the cloud, ensure you have a practical cloud management framework and strategy in place.

 What are the challenges associated with software governance?

-Good software governance connects IT investments and large-scale business objectives, but proper implementation can be a challenge.
-Here are a few hurdles that software governance teams often encounter, and some tactics they’ve used to clear them.
+Effective software governance aligns IT investments with large-scale business objectives, but implementing it properly can be a challenge.
+Here are a few hurdles that software governance teams often encounter, along with some tactics they’ve used to overcome them.

 1. Poor communication